Professionals

 Aftercare

-Outside of these hours, meaning in the evenings, at night, and at weekends, any complications will be handled by an out-of-hours GP service.
-In autumn 2024, these services received instructions on how to handle questions and complaints after using the abortion pill.
+Outside these hours, meaning evenings, nights, and weekends, any complications will be handled by an out-of-hours GP service.
+In this respect, we operate no differently to a regular GP practice.
+Likewise, a GP prescribing the abortion pill does not provide out-of-hours care themselves but can rely on the out-of-hours GP service.
+In autumn 2024, these services received instructions on how to handle questions and complaints following the use of the abortion pill.
+This falls under standard primary care.
+Prescribing a repeat prescription for misoprostol is also normal primary care.

 Based on the prevalence of complications from medical abortion, we expect approximately 160 cases per year, distributed across 111 out-of-hours GP clinics.